Stefina-11/Language-Translator/README.md

 # Language-Translator
-An intelligent Python-based NLP tool that detects the language of input text and translates it into English using Hugging Face Transformers and Helsinki-NLP models.
+An intelligent Python-based NLP tool that detects the language of input text and translates it into a selected target language using Hugging Face Transformers and the NLLB-200 model.
 Supports dynamic multilingual translation with high accuracy and minimal configuration.

 📌 Features

-🌍 Automatic Language Detection using langdetect
+🌍 Automatic Language Detection using fastText

-🔁 Dynamic Translation Model Selection (e.g., opus-mt-fr-en, opus-mt-de-en, etc.)
+🔁 Dynamic Translation Model Selection (NLLB-200 supports over 200 languages)

-🌐 Accurate Translation to English using Hugging Face’s transformers library
+🌐 Accurate Translation to Selected Language using Hugging Face’s transformers library

 ⚡ Real-Time Translation Output for a wide range of languages